 You will need a screen snap of your multimedia entries, which will be used to create a thumbnail for your entry.
 Both Windows and Macs allow this.
 Click on your desktop and use the “Help” menu to search for “screen snap” or “screen grab.”
 For Macs:

-Use image editing software to convert the PNG format screen grab to a JPG format at 250 px in the longest dimension.
+- Use image editing software to convert the PNG format screen grab to a JPG format at 250 px in the longest dimension.
 You will upload these thumbnails in step two in Process.

-- Open direct links to your multimedia entries in browser windows so that the URL may be copied and pasted into the entry form.
+- Open direct links to your multimedia entries in browser windows so that the URL may be copied and pasted into the portfolio submission form.
 This will prevent typos.
 Be sure to NOT password protect your videos.

-Each picture should be less than 2 MB in size, and at least 700 pixels on the long side (1350-‐2700 pixels at 72 DPI preferred).
-The system will automatically create smaller thumbnails.
+Each picture should be less than 2 MB in size, and at least 700 pixels on the long side (1350-‐2000 pixels at 72 DPI preferred).
 All pictures must be in the jpg format at quality 8 or 80 depending on the scale of 10 or 100 respectively.
 All pictures must have IPTC captions.

 Preparing Video Stories or other Multimedia Stories

-All stories must be available for viewing on the internet and have a public link to them.
-In the entry form there will be places to enter a URL and to describe your role in the story since many multimedia stories are produced by a team.
-If the storie is not already on a news site, Youtube or Vimeo are popular places to link to a story.
+All video stories must be available for viewing on the internet and have a public link to them.
+In the entry form there will be places to enter a URL and to describe your role in the story since many multimedia stories may be produced by a team.
+If the story is not already on a news site, Youtube or Vimeo are popular places to link to a story.
 You will also need a thumbnail jpg, which we use as a link to your URL for the judges.
 Make the thumbnail 250 px wide, in jpg format.

 How to Enter